-A pleurodesis is a procedure done to treat repeated collapsed lungs or fluid build up between the lung and chest wall lining that will not go away.
+A pleurodesis is a procedure that uses medicines to glue your lung to your chest wall.
+This is done to stop fluid or air from building up around your lungs causing the lungs to collapse.
 Medicines (doxycycline or talc powder) are put into the space between your lung and chest wall.
-This causes irritation or swelling between the two layers, helping the lung stick to the wall of the chest.
-This should stop the buildup of fluid or air in that space and keep the lung inflated.
+This causes irritation between the two layers which helps the lung stick to the wall of the chest.

-If done in the operating room, the medicines can be put right on your lung.
-You will not need to change positions.
+If done in the operating room, the medicines can be put right on your lung while you are in surgery.
+You will be asleep during this procedure and will not need to change positions.

-In either case (done in the room or in the operating room) a chest tube will remain in place and on suction for at least 48 hours.
-This is to make sure your lung sticks to your chest wall.
+In either case (done in the room or in the operating room) a chest tube will remain in place and on suction at all times for at least 48 hours.
+The nurses will order a small portable suction machine to use when walking in the hall.
+Suction on the chest tube will make sure your lung sticks to your chest wall.
 You will have a daily chest x-ray to check your progress.

 You may have more than one small incision depending on whether you had lung surgery or just a chest tube placed for this procedure.